graphql-python/gql/docs/advanced/error_handling.rst

 For HTTP transports, we should get a json response which contain :code:`data` or :code:`errors` fields.
-If that is not the case, then the returned error depends wether the http return code is below 400 or not.
+If that is not the case, then the returned error depends whether the http return code is below 400 or not.

 - json response: